Relations with Ukraine

 • fuel materiel (including jet fuel),

-• medical supplies (including first aid kits and pharmaceuticals),
+• medical supplies (including first aid kits, pharmaceuticals and ambulances),

 • chemical, biological, radiological and nuclear (CBRN) detectors and protection,